Tensor Networks Can Resolve Fermi Surfaces

-We studied whether projected entangled-pair states can be used to describe critical systems exhibiting Fermi surfaces.
+\paragraph{Conclusions} --- We studied whether projected entangled-pair states can be used to describe critical systems exhibiting Fermi surfaces.
 This question was answered in an affirmative way.
-Indeed, the Gaussian and fermionic version of the PEPS ansatz was successfully applied to 2d free-fermion systems with both 1d and 0d Fermi surfaces.
-More specifically, for the former we considered a critical point of the p-wave superconductor and observed that in the thermodynamic limit the precision of the GfPEPS approximation increased according to a power law as a function of the bond dimension.
-This is the 2d extension of earlier results hereabout in 1d, that were also reproduced for the gapless Kitaev chain.
-Furthermore, 0d Fermi surfaces exhibiting Dirac cones were also shown to pose no difficulties for PEPS as the energy precision for the exemplary, critical Chern insulator models also increased according to a power law but with even higher exponents.\\
+Indeed, the Gaussian and fermionic version of the PEPS \textit{Ansatz} was successfully applied to 2D free-fermion systems with both 1D and 0D Fermi surfaces.
+More specifically, we considered two critical points of the $p$-wave superconductor with a 1D Fermi surface and observed that in the thermodynamic limit the precision of the GfPEPS approximations increased according to similar power laws as a function of the bond dimension.
+This is the 2D extension of earlier results hereabout in 1D, that were also reproduced for the gapless Kitaev chain.
+Furthermore, 0D Fermi surfaces exhibiting Dirac cones were also shown to pose no difficulties for PEPS as the energy precision for yet another critical point of the $p$-wave superconductor also increased according to a power law but with an even higher exponent.